91 - SURAH ASH SHAMS

 NOTES : Success here is not an achievement added to the self.
 Aflaha points to an inner flourishing, a widening of ground, an expansion of consciousness that occurs naturally when obstruction is removed.
 It is growth by clearing, not by accumulation.

-This purification is subtle.
+This purification and refinement is subtle.
 It happens through seeing, not forcing.
 As patterns are recognized, they lose their grip.
 As motives are honestly felt, they soften.
 The soul becomes lighter, more transparent, more aligned with the intelligence that shaped it.

 Here, success is measured not by what you possess, but by how unobstructed you are.
 The more the soul is cleared, the more consciousness knows itself through it.
-And in that knowing, increase is effortless—like light filling a space once the coverings are removed.
+And in that knowing, increase is effortless, like light filling a space once the coverings are removed.

 91.10 And indeed, khaaba / dissappointment is to whoever dassaaha / do not consider it seriously.